Cherie Currie

-Cherie Ann Currie (born November 30, 1959) is an American singer, musician, actress and artist.
-Currie was the lead vocalist of The Runaways, a rock band from Los Angeles, in the mid-to-late 1970s.
-After The Runaways, she became a solo artist.
-Then she teamed up with her identical twin sister, Marie Currie, and released an album with her.
-Their duet "Since You've Been Gone" reached number 95 on US charts.
-Their band was called Cherie and Marie Currie.
-She is also well known for her role in the movie Foxes.
+Cherie Ann Currie (born November 30, 1959) is an American singer, musician, actress, and artist.
+Currie was the lead vocalist of the Runaways, a rock band from Los Angeles, in the mid-to-late 1970s.
+She later became a solo artist.
+Currie and her identical twin sister, Marie Currie, released the album Messin' With The Boys in 1980 as Cherie & Marie Currie.
+Their duet "Since You Been Gone" reached number 95 on US charts.
+She is also known for her role in the 1980 film Foxes.

 Early life

 Currie was born to Don Currie and actress Marie Harmon.
-She was raised in Encino, California, with three siblings, an identical twin sister, Marie Currie, an elder sister, actress Sondra Currie, and a brother, Don Currie Jr.
+She was raised in Encino, California.
+She has an identical twin sister, Marie Currie, an elder sister, actress Sondra Currie, and a brother, Don Currie Jr.

 Currie and her twin sister were given a role on an episode of My Three Sons at the age of two.
-They were going to sing "Twinkle, Twinkle, Little Star" with Fred MacMurray but they froze during filming and their part was cut from the show.
-Before Currie and her twin sister rose to fame, they danced on American Bandstand.
-They appeared on the show as background dancers.
+They were due to sing "Twinkle, Twinkle, Little Star" with Fred MacMurray but they froze during filming and their part was cut from the show.
+Before Currie and her twin sister rose to fame, they appeared on American Bandstand as background dancers.

 Career

-Runaways
+The Runaways

-Currie was the teenage lead vocalist for the all-female rock band The Runaways with bandmates Joan Jett, Lita Ford, Sandy West, Jackie Fox and Vicki Blue.
-She joined the band in 1975, at age 15.
+In 1975, when she was 15 years old, Currie joined the all-female rock band the Runaways, performing as lead vocalist.
+Her bandmates were Joan Jett, Lita Ford, Sandy West, Jackie Fox and Vicki Blue.
 Bomp! magazine described her as "the lost daughter of Iggy Pop and Brigitte Bardot".

 Solo

-After three albums with the Runaways (The Runaways, Queens of Noise and Live in Japan), Currie went on to be a solo artist.
-She signed a contract with Mercury saying she would record four records, but she left the Runaways after the third album, thus she was obligated to record another album.
-She recorded it solo and the result was Beauty's Only Skin Deep for Polygram Records.
-Marie Currie did a duet with Cherie on her solo record "Love at First Sight".
+Currie recorded three albums with The Runaways, The Runaways, Queens of Noise and Live In Japan.
+She signed a four-album deal with Mercury, but left The Runaways after the third album.
+To fulfil her contract, she recorded Beauty's Only Skin Deep for Polygram Records as a solo artist.
+Marie Currie was featured on the track "Love At First Sight".